MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 - If an action, begin with a verb in the imperative form , such as *Calculate* or *View*
 - Include the most valuable information that users need to perform the task(s) that the field or action supports
 - Ensure relevance
-    For example, for the Post action, do not write *Post the document.*.
-Write, for example, *Update ledgers with the amounts and quantities on the document or journal lines.*.
+    For example, for the Post action, do not write *Post the document.* Write, for example, *Update ledgers with the amounts and quantities on the document or journal lines.*
 - Do not exceed 200 characters including spaces
     Try to hit a length between 100 and 140.